Tuesday, May 30, 2023

 The announcement comes less than a week after the US, Britain, and Australia announced a new security alliance that will supply Australia with nuclear-powered submarines.
 The deal was condemned by and has heightened tensions in the Indo-Pacific region.

 Scott Carpendale, managing director of Boeing Defence Australia, said the development of the new aircraft is going to plan.
-He said it uses artificial intelligence to operate in tandem with manned aircraft and was conceived, designed, and developed in Australia.
+He said it uses to operate in tandem with manned aircraft and was conceived, designed, and developed in Australia.

 It's the first military combat aircraft to be designed and manufactured in Australia in half a century.
 Boeing Australia is currently developing six of the aircraft in partnership with the Royal Australian Air Force.